maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >>```
 >```

->[!todo]- 6.
+>[!done]- 6.
 Six children are in a circle, playing the alphabet game.
 One of them starts with A, the next continues with B and so on, until they reach Z.
 A dice determines the player that starts the game.
 Write a program with 6 processes to model this game: each process receives a letter, prints out their ID and the next letter in the alphabet and sends it to the next process.